 My last tip would be to buy second-hand whenever possible.
 It will save you a ton of money.
-Plus, since a majority of baby supplies are made with plastic materials, you can feel good about not directly contributing to over-consumption / over-production of non-renewable resources.
+Also, a majority of baby supplies are made with plastic materials.
+By buying second-hand you can feel better about not directly contributing to over-consumption / over-production of non-renewable resources.
 I personally love using Facebook Marketplace for this.

 Above all, congratulations!
 Motherhood is the best 🙂

 Want more?
 Click here to see our minimalist nursery.